-The ES Program is located in Bren Hall, the "greenest" laboratory building in the UC system and the first in the United States to receive a "triple platinum" LEED rating for design and sustainability.
+Environmental Studies is located in Bren Hall, the "greenest" laboratory building in the UC system and the first in the United States to receive a triple platinum LEED rating for design and sustainability.

 UCSB is ranked the second greenest university in the U.S. by national publication Greenopia based on its 62% recycling rate, goal to be zero waste by 2025, use of greywater for landscaping, and large number of LEED certified buildings.
-Sierra Club Magazine consistently ranks UCSB in it's top ten annual list of "Coolest Schools" in recognition of the campus effort to help solve climate problems and making significant efforts to operate sustainably.
+Sierra Club Magazine consistently ranks UCSB in it's top ten annual list of "Coolest Schools" in recognition of the campus effort to solve climate problems and operate sustainably.

-ES Program alumni have succeeded in a vast and diverse array of careers in the public, private, academic, scientific, and non-profit sectors across California, the United States, and around the world.
+Environmental Studies alumni have succeeded in a vast and diverse array of careers in the public, private, academic, scientific, and non-profit sectors across California, the United States, and around the world.
 See the next page for a small sample of job titles held by UCSB ES Program alumni.